enzolutions/marionette-timeline/README.md

 #### Installing Rest Server

-You must follow the instructions to install Rest Server <a target="_blank" href="http://enzolutions.com/projects/silex_rss_importer_image" taget="_blank" >enzolutions.com</a> or you can implement your own Server to delivery diferent data.
+You must follow the instructions to install Rest Server <a target="_blank" href="http://enzolutions.com/projects/silex_rss_importer_image">http://enzolutions.com/projects/silex_rss_importer_image</a> or you can implement your own Server to delivery diferent data.

 #### Configuring Collections